A US boutique with links to Singapore

-Singaporean Dan Tan launched Dan Tan Law in 2011 and operates it from New York and San Francisco, along with a fully licensed affiliate firm in Singapore.
+Singaporean Dan Tan launched Dan Tan Law in 2011 and operates it from New York and San Francisco, as well as working alongside a fully licensed affiliate firm in Singapore.

 A member of the bars of New York, California, the District of Columbia, Singapore, and England and Wales, Tan has a decade of arbitration experience at three leading firms: Latham & Watkins and O’Melveny & Myers in New York, and Lovells in London.
-In addition, he teaches international arbitration at Harvard Law School and at the Singapore Management University School of Law, where he is an adjunct faculty member.
-Since 2013, he has been a professor at Stanford Law School where he teaches international investment law.
+In addition, he teaches international arbitration at Harvard Law School and international investment law at Stanford Law School, having also been an adjunct faculty at the Singapore Management University School of Law.
+He is also a lecturer in law at Oxford, and an associate member of 36 Stone (formerly Stone Chambers).

 Tan initially brought in three other international arbitration specialists, of whom one remains: Martin Endicott, formerly of the international arbitration and financial litigation group at Lovells and the World Bank in Washington, DC.
 The practice has since acquired Jennie Lin, a graduate of Harvard who has represented clients in ICC and LCIA cases.
 The firm has also added Paul Barker, an English barrister with Doughty Street, to the San Francisco office.